How AI Agents Changed Laptop Power Management

 Is caffeinate enough for overnight AI agent work?

 For a plugged-in machine in a stable environment, caffeinate usually works well.
-It becomes a risk on battery: caffeinate holds the wake assertion but has no battery floor, so the machine can drain to zero mid-job.
-If the battery starts at 40% and the job takes four hours, the session may not survive.
-A tool that auto-stops at a low-battery threshold reduces that risk without requiring you to babysit the run.
+It becomes a risk on battery, because it holds the wake assertion with no battery floor — a 40% charge and a multi-hour agent loop can end at 0% with the session lost.
+It also does nothing for a closed lid without an external display or pmset -a disablesleep; closing the lid triggers a different sleep path the same assertion can't stop.
+A tool that auto-stops at a low-battery threshold and treats the closed lid as a separate case reduces both risks without requiring you to babysit the run.

 How is running an AI agent different from running a long build?

-A long build runs for minutes, exits cleanly, and many build tools hold IOKit assertions during compilation.
+A long build runs for minutes, exits cleanly, and many build tools hold a power assertion during compilation.
 AI agents are open-ended: they loop, call external APIs, write and test code, and may run for hours with no defined completion time.
 The combination of long duration and unpredictable finish is what makes power management a real concern — a build finishing early costs you nothing; an agent dying overnight costs you the whole session.